War and environmental law: Thermonuclear war

 intended to deprive a State of the exercise of its right of self-defence under international law because of its obligations to protect the environment.
 Nonetheless, States must take environmental considerations into account when assessing what is necessary and proportionate in the pursuit of legitimate military objectives.
 Respect for the environment is one of the elements that go to assessing whether an action is in conformity with the principles of necessity and proportionality": para 30, ICJ Advisory Opinion on Nuclear Weapons 1996.

 Organisations

-International organisations with environmental mandates may be called upon during times of armed conflict to assist with mediating or remedying damage caused by armed conflict, e.g. UN Environment Programme, the World Health Organization, the International Civil Aviation Organization, the International Maritime Organization, and the International Committee of the Red Cross.
+International organisations with environmental mandates may be called upon during times of armed conflict to assist with mediating or remedying damage caused by armed conflict, e.g. UN Environment Programme (UNEP), the World Health Organization, the International Civil Aviation Organization, the International Maritime Organization (IMO), and the International Committee of the Red Cross.
 The UN Security Council has also demonstrated environmental concern in deliberations on recent conflicts, for example, during the 1991 Gulf War.
 UNEP and IMO were also involved in this conflict, attempting to remedy the most serious of the environmental impacts.